-Activity Activity specific standards P1 a.
-Any activity or building that does not comply with one or more of the Key Structuring Elements on the Commercial Local Zone (St Albans) Outline Development Plan (see Appendix 15.15.4): i.
-Public access and circulation within Commercial Local Zone to enable permeability through the site; and ii.
-Semi public access and circulation with Residential Zone.
-Nil P1 Any activity or building.
-Compliance with: a.
-All the following Key Structuring Elements on the Commercial Local Zone (St Albans) Outline Development Plan (see Appendix 15.15.4), being: i.
-Public access and circulation within Commercial Local Zone to enable permeability through the site; and ii.
-Semi-public access and circulation with Residential Zone.
+Activity Activity specific standards P1 Stru Dev i. ractivity or building that does not comply with one or more of the Key cturing Elements on the Commercial Local Zone (St Albans) Outline elopment Plan (see Appendix 15.15.4): Public access and circulation within Commercial Local Zone to enable permeability through the site; and Semi-public access and circulation with Residential Zone.
+Nil